 It’s hard to say “no, thank you,” but we graciously cannot accept

-- Beds or bed frames (with the exception of Vermont, where we welcome twin, double and queen-sized mattresses, bed frames and box springs)
+- Beds or bed frames (with the exception of Vermont and North Carolina, where we welcome twin, double and queen-sized mattresses, bed frames and box springs)

 - DVD players